[Updated June 2016]

 St. Croix, St. Thomas, and St. John comprise a tantalizing trio of Caribbean isles with U.S. territory status (no passport needed here), and they pull out all the stops with two celebratory holidays.
 First, they celebrate their own Emancipation Day, on July 3rd to commemorate the end of the slave trade.
 They continue to celebrate the next day since joining the U.S. in 1917.
 One of the main events is a parade on St. John, the tiniest, and, arguably, prettiest, of the islands.
 Not only is airfare to the isles cheaper in late June and July, but hotel rates are nearly half off their winter highs as well, making July 4th vacations a cultural treat and a bona fide bargain.
 Imagine celebrating July 4th drinking a rum punch instead of beer and painting the town red, white, and blue at Caribbean-flavored bashes at night.
 Note that while St. John is the main focal point for Independence Day antics, all three of the islands have something to offer over the holiday.

 Of course the nation’s capital is going to rank as one of the top 10 places to take a July 4th vacation and celebrate the nation’s birthday!
 Several exciting events lead up to the culmination of the July 4th festivities, one of which is the Smithsonian Folklife Festival on the National Mall.
-The festival runs June 26th through July 7th and features artists, performers, and craftspeople.
+The festival runs June 29 through July 4 and features artists, performers, and craftspeople.
 Next up is Constitution Avenue, where the massive National Independence Day Parade incorporates a stream of lavish floats, bands, giant balloons, and military groups; it makes for an impressive spectacle against the backdrop of imposing national monuments.
-Finally, as night falls on July 4th, the free A Capitol Fourth concert kicks off on the West Lawn of the Capitol Building, with special guest performances accompanied by the National Symphony Orchestra.
+Finally, as night falls on July 4th, the free A Capitol Fourth concert kicks off on the West Lawn of the Capitol Building, with special guest performances.
 As a grand finale, the concert is followed by one of the nation’s largest and most visually impressive fireworks displays, illuminating the night sky above the Washington Monument.